Hyperacute and Acute Stroke Therapy Teams

 After a period of rehabilitation on the stroke unit you/your relative will be discharged from the hospital.
 The location you/your relative are discharged to will depend on your progress after your stroke.

 You/your relative may require further rehabilitation in your/their home from community therapy teams or you may require a further in-patient rehabilitation stay at another hospital site.

 If you are not able to return home and further rehabilitation is not required the therapy team (as part of the wider MDT) will support you/your family in the discharge decision making process.
 This will aim to ensure your/your relatives on-going care needs have been considered in order to establish your/your relatives discharge destination.

 The department consists of, Specialist Occupational Therapists, Physiotherapists and Speech and Language Therapists, Rotational Therapists and Therapy Technicians.

-The multi disciplinary team will endeavour to organise a family meeting for all Stroke patients on Brodie ward.
+The multi disciplinary team will endeavour to organise a family meeting for all Stroke patients.
 The time frame for this may vary slightly depending on the patient’s needs.
 This is an opportunity to discuss the patient’s progress and on-going plans such as where the patient may go to next.

 The Sentinel Stroke National Audit Programme (SSNAP) is a programme of work which aims to improve the quality of stroke care by auditing stroke services against evidence based standards nationally.
 All Stroke patients admitted to the St George’s Stroke Service will have data relating to key performance targets entered into the SSNAP data set by the SSNAP co-ordinator.